dudenzz/bow_classifier/README.md

 Entire converter was written in Python3
 The converted set of document files is compatible with the LibSVM standard

+Purpose of the repository:
+   Contents of this repository are a supplementary resources for the offensive language filter project done for the student team project laboratories in Politechnika Poznańska.

+Author:
+   Jakub Dutkiewicz

+Additional notes:
+   Code is wrote from scratch in a literal sense.
+No ready methods are imported (such as document vectorisers from sklearn) are used.
+Only imported function, which completes a practical task is a word_tokenize from nltk.

 Required packages:
   nltk
   numpy